Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 28 April 2026 21.37.32 UTC
+- WIB: Rabu, 29 April 2026 00.00.24 UTC
-- WITA: Selasa, 28 April 2026 22.37.32 UTC
+- WITA: Rabu, 29 April 2026 01.00.24 UTC
-- WIT: Selasa, 28 April 2026 23.37.32 UTC
+- WIT: Rabu, 29 April 2026 02.00.24 UTC

 Kutipan Inspiratif:
-"There is only one thing worse than fighting with allies and that is fighting without them."
+"My task, which I am trying to achieve is, by the power of the written word, to make you hear, to make you feel--it is, before all, to make you see."

-Kategori: friendship
+Kategori: inspirational